keesiemeijer/wp-local-version/README.md

 Version 2.0.0

-This bash script lets you install any WordPress version in the Local by Freewheel app (without getting PHP errors).
+This bash script lets you install any WordPress version in the [Local by Flywheel](https://local.getflywheel.com/) (without getting PHP errors) app.

 Features: